jeomin12/MyClean-/user_stories/user_story_11_PremiumListingSubscription.md

 ## Assumptions (if any):

 ## Description:
-Version 1 : As a cleaning company, I want to subscribe to premium listings so that I can get more visibility and attract high-value customers
+As a cleaning company, I want to subscribe to premium listings so that I can get more visibility and attract high-value customers

 ## Tasks, see chapter 4.